Is Tokyo Worth It with Kids? (Quick Answer)

 - Department store baby rooms: Japanese department stores are some of the most useful family travel infrastructure in Tokyo.
 In Shinjuku, Isetan and Keio Department Store are good places to look for nursing rooms, changing tables, high chairs, and calmer rest spaces.

 - Shinjuku Gyoen National Garden: When the crowds become too much, Shinjuku Gyoen gives kids space to run on wide lawns and stroller-friendly paths.
-As of May 2026, admission is 500 JPY for adults and free for children aged 15 and under.
+As of 2026, admission is 500 JPY for adults and free for children aged 15 and under, but always check the official site before visiting.

 - Station buildings and food floors: If the weather turns bad, use department store basements or station-connected malls for snacks, bathrooms, and a short reset before your next move.